 Frequently Asked Questions about the PTLC

-What is the President's Teaching and Learning Collaborative: Scholarship of Teaching & Learning (PTLC)?
+What is the President's Teaching and Learning Collaborative (PTLC)?

 - The PTLC is a system-wide collaborative program designed to offer professional development to assist University of Colorado faculty on all campuses in developing research projects on teaching and learning intended as scholarship and for publication.
 The PTLC is intent on publicizing and promoting the work of PTLC participant-researchers, coaches, and mentors.